 George is the author of numerous packages developed to provide targeted and effective support for instruction.
-His first package was a statistics software/workbook combination published in 1985, and since then he has developed a variety of software packages to support statistics, calculus, developmental math, and finite math including math of finance.
-Developing the software components formerly known as MathCue.
-Business for use with Contemporary Mathematics for Business and Consumers has been a focal point for George for more than eighteen years.
-During that time, he worked closely with Bob Brechner to develop and refine the package, and he coauthored the seventh and eighth editions of the text.
+His first package was a statistics software/ workbook combination published in 1985, and since then he has developed a variety of software packages to support statistics, calculus, developmental math, and finite math including math of finance.
+Developing the software components formerly known as MathCue.Business for use with Contemporary Mathematics for Business and Consumers has been a focal point for George for more than eighteen years.
+During that time, he worked closely with Bob Brechner to develop and refine the package, and he coauthored the text beginning with the seventh edition.

 George lives with his wife, Clarissa, near Washington, D.C.
-Their daughter, Jessy, recently completed grad school in Colorado after previously working in San Francisco,
+Their daughter, Jessy, completed grad school in Colorado and lives in Denver after previously working in

-Boston, and Brazil.
+San Francisco, Boston, and Brazil.
 In his free time, George enjoys accompanying his wife and their young corgi, Simon, on various adventures and on training sessions in preparation for dog shows.
 Other hobbies include photography and videography, and these activities frequently intersect with dog training and dog shows.
 Along those lines, George and his wife produced a dog-sport training video which has been distributed throughout the United States and several other countries.